TaslimaMozumder/CGPA_Calculator/README.txt

 How to use: Visit http://.............................

-Written in: html, javascript, css, php, Python
+Written in: html, javascript, css, php

-Tools/framework used: Xampp, Sublime Text, Python, SQLiteStudio
+Tools/framework used: Xampp, Sublime Text, Visual Studio Code

 References: I used code from a GitHub repository (https://github.com/Akash280999/CGPA-Calculator)